-For a list of the 2016 projects you will help to fund, please click here.
+For a list of the 2016 projects you helped to fund, please click here.

 Your gift to the Institute will help us in our mission to expand and document the intellectual foundations of public relations, and to make this knowledge readily available and useful to everyone in the field.
 To contribute, click here.